 Student records are protected under the Family Educational Rights and Privacy Act (FERPA).
 In addition, there are several university policies aimed at complying with FERPA and protecting students' privacy.

 - Store student records on network drives or in Tufts approved applications, like SIS.
-If you no longer have a business need for the information, securely delete the files using an application like Identity Finder.
-Note that Identity Finder will identify student ID numbers that start with "991" as social security numbers.
+If you no longer have a business need for the information, securely delete the files.
 Student ID numbers with no additional information (like names, addresses, or phone numbers) do not qualify as Personally Identifiable Information (PII)

 - Work with your Information Steward to change your business practices so student records are not stored on individual computers.
 The records should stay in the application and never need to be copied over to a device.
 A device can be left on the T, but a network drive cannot.